 Smart travellers know what they’re covered for under their insurance policy – just in case disaster strikes while travelling!
 What’s worse than having your laptop stolen overseas?
 Being caught without the documents or know-how to make a claim.

-We want you to be confident that we’re here to help you when things go wrong, so here are eight golden rules of travel insurance to ensure you’re prepared for the unexpected.
+We want you to be confident that we’re here to help you when things go wrong, so here are the golden rules of travel insurance to ensure you’re prepared for the unexpected.

 1. The policy wording is your friend!